kanzaamin/website/README.md

-# website
+# Kanza Amin's Website
-My website using Ruby On Rails
+I will be using Ruby On Rails to create this website